 Customer service is at the heart of Casepak’s recycling services.
 All clients have a dedicated account support team led by an account manager who ensures that the recycling service is responsive, timely, professional and personable.
 At Casepak we understand that waste management and recycling services need to adapt to changing timetables and circumstances.
 When you’ve got an extra load of recyclable materials to process or need additional storage space, your Casepak account manager will provide a solution.

 We rigorously analyse and report on all materials processed at the MRF.
 Our reporting system exceeds the MRF Code of Practice requirements and includes the monthly analysis of client input materials and the resulting outputs.
 These reports form the basis of our partnership approach to continuous recycling improvement.
 Reports are prepared in a standard, easy to read format and can be amended to meet customer requirements.
 They are available in print and digital formats.

 Our process maximises the value of your materials while securing sustainable, fully traceable outlets.
-To do this, we ensure that our material outputs always conform to reprocessor quality standards, are traded in accordance with regulations, and prioritise circular solutions over other forms of recycling.
+To do this, we ensure that our material outputs always conform to reprocessor quality standards, are traded in accordance with all necessary regulations, and prioritise circular solutions over other forms of recycling.
 We understand the fluctuating market dynamics and foster close partnerships with both suppliers and buyers of resources.
 This ensures that your material is always used in the optimum way.
 Wherever possible, we support home markets while ensuring that the price and value is competitive.
 Click here to read about our process in detail.

 Through our recycling and waste management programmes, we’ll help you to develop recycling collection methods and change behaviour to ensure that your recyclable materials meet reprocessor quality standards.
 We’ll work with you to avoid contamination and make recommendations on storage.
 Education is key and this is paramount in all Casepak’s partnerships.
 The MRF has large pre and post-treatment storage areas.
 This gives you additional flexibility to manage fluctuating amounts of recyclable materials from kerbside collections.
 Working together, we’ll minimise waste, optimise collections, and maximise the value of your recyclable materials.